 Debra enjoys spending time with her daughter, Jordan, and their bird, Baretta and cat, Ivy.
 She loves to watch movies and Texas Tech football.
 She is honored to serve those who keep America safe and free!

 Bernice Flett has been a dedicated TTU employee since 1994.
-She currently serves as a Unit Coordinator in the Military and Veterans Programs Office.
+She currently serves as a Program Coordinator in the Military and Veterans Programs Office.
 Ms. Flett can assist with Federal and State of Texas educational benefits.
 Bernice's father served 21 years in the Air Force.
 She has personal experience in transition issues and can relate to veterans and their family members transitioning to civilian life.

 Ms. Flett is involved in leadership, community partnerships and mentors others.
 Bernice is currently serving as President of the Texas Association of Collegiate Veteran Program Officials.
 She served on the TACVPO Board as 1st Vice President 2013 – 2016.
 TACVPO was created over 40 years ago to help educate staff members at educational institutions across the state of Texas who provide assistance to veterans and their family members that are using Veterans Benefits from the state of Texas or the Department of Veteran's Affairs.
 Ms. Flett is a Charter member of the Texas Tech Military & Veterans National Alumni Chapter.
 Texas Tech has a tradition as a military and veteran-friendly campus and has gained national recognition for providing a campus-wide support system for those who have served and their families.
 This alumni chapter encourages an ongoing Red Raider connection for our military and veteran graduates as they go on to future success.
 Bernice has personally and professional mentors friends and colleagues.